kent-lee/deviantart-scraper/README.md

 # DeviantArt Scraper

 This is my personal project created to download images from [DeviantArt](https://www.deviantart.com/) website.
-The program will download all original images, including `jpg`, `png`, `gif` ,`swf`, and `zip` file formats, from specified artists to specified download location, both of which can be edited in `info.json` file.
+The program will download all highest resolution images, including `jpg`, `png`, `gif` ,`swf`, and `zip` file formats, from specified artists to specified download location, both of which can be edited in `info.json` file.
 In the download location, the program will create and name directories using the artist names, then download images to the corresponding directories.
-It checks on artist new uploads, so it will only download new images if the directory already exists.
+It stores update information for each artist, so it will only download new uploads.

+The program retrieves request responses in chunks and uses threads to download images.
+The chunk size and the number of threads are declared at the beginning of the program; they can be edited based on your preference.
+The default values are `1 MB` chunk size and `24` threads.
+With this setting on my computer, I usually get around `8.5 MB/s` download speed.

 ![alt text](doc/download.gif?raw=true "download")